gaurav-rh/oop-assignment-1/README.md

 # oop-assignment-1
-## This project is a modified implementation of Queue Using ListBuffered .
+## This project is a modified implementation of Queue Using ListBuffer.
 It has two classes, one Trait and one Object.

 **Queue**
 This trait has one method and one abstract method.